Avenue of the Baobabs – Madagascar

 Yes, you could get there using public transport.
 Take a Taxi-Brousse to Morofototra and then a tuk-tuk, pickup, or even walk.

-The best time to visit the Avenue des Baobabs is at sunrise or sunset and in July, that is about 5 am and 5 pm so if you are visiting at sunset, the possible problem is finding transport back to town.
+The best time to visit the Avenue des Baobabs is at sunrise or sunset.
+In July, this corresponds to approximately 5 am and 5 pm.
+If you are going for the sunset, the problem is finding transportation back to town.

-So on arrival in Morondava having survived the 484km 11 ½ hour journey from Antsirabe with Soatrans, I checked in to the Havana Hotel and the kind receptionist organised me a driver to take me to the Avenue of the Baobabs.
+So on arrival in Morondava, having survived the 484 km 11 ½ hour journey from Antsirabe with Soatrans, I checked in to the Havana Hotel and the kind receptionist organised a driver to take me to the Avenue of the Baobabs.

 I shared the trip with a Polish guy.
 For me alone, it was 100,000 Ar, and for both of us, 150,000 Ar.
 A nice saving and of course having a travel buddy, means you have someone to take your photo instead of relying on selfies for that perfect, Instagram-able shot.